Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vast abandoned rice fields in Dien Chau district.
 Photo: Van Truong

-According to statistics from the People's Committee of Dien Lam commune, the whole commune only cultivates about 100 hectares of summer-autumn rice, leaving more than 100 hectares for rice regeneration.
-Mr. Ta Thanh Hao - Chairman of the People's Committee of the commune, explained: "People are afraid of summer-autumn production because it depends on dam water, production costs are high, it is difficult to hire workers, and there are complicated pests and diseases, so they choose to let the rice die to reduce risks."
+According to statistics from the People's Committee of Dien Lam commune, the whole commune only planted about 100 hectares of summer-autumn rice, leaving more than 100 hectares for rice regeneration.
+Mr. Ta Thanh Hao - Chairman of the People's Committee of the commune, explained: "People are afraid of summer-autumn production because it depends on dam water, high production costs, difficult to hire workers, and complicated pests and diseases, so they choose the solution of letting the rice die to reduce risks."

 Dien Chau district has about 6,000 hectares of summer-autumn rice, of which 1,500 hectares are rice husks.
 According to Mr. Le The Hieu - Deputy Head of the district's Department of Agriculture and Environment, said: "Leaving rice husks is not recommended by the industry, but people's farming habits are very difficult to change."